 • ARTIST'S STATEMENT

-One image that I think about constantly is a hand-made “digital” drawing made by NASA scientists in 1965.
+An image that I think about constantly is a hand-made “digital” drawing made by NASA scientists in 1965.
 That year the Mars Mariner 4 Spacecraft transmitted 22 black and white digital photographs of the surface of Mars back to earth.
 Transmitting the data for each photograph took over 6 hours, and it took even longer to process the image.
 The engineers at Nasa didn’t want to wait, so they printed out the numerical color grid of each pixel and colored them in by hand with pastels to slowly construct a picture of “mars”.
 The value scale and the modular grid structure of the drawing corresponded directly to the transmitted data, but the intensity of the hues was pure invention, reflecting a mars that only existed in the scientists’ imaginations.

 ARTIST'S BIOGRAPHY